Swetlanda/happy-belly/README.md

 # Bugs and Issues
 - I plan to improve performace by using the correctly generated images rather that jpgs as currently.
 - I discovered a bug related to tags appearing in the recipe description, ingredients, and instructions fields due to Summernote's handling.
 While I've implemented code to remove these tags, they may still appear depending on how the content is added.
-This will be addressed in a future release.
+If these tags do appear, they could trigger HTML validation errors related to improperly closed or opened tags.
+At the time of submission, I checked the pages and found no errors.
+This issue will be addressed in a future release.

 <img src="static/images/documentation/bug_tags.png" alt="bug_tags" width="550">